Frequently asked questions

-At PYGG we do our best to inform you adequately.
-This list with ‘frequently asked questions’ is based on questions from listing and broker clients we receive along the way.
-The list it not meant to be exhaustive and will updated from time to time.
-If you have one or more questions which are not in the list (yet), or you would like to receive our Investor Portal User Manual, we invite you to contact us at [email protected] for questions about listing; at [email protected] for questions about trading; or in Chinese at [email protected].
+This list with ‘frequently asked questions’ is based on questions from listing and broker clients we received in the past.
+The list it not meant to be exhaustive and will be updated from time to time.
+If you have any questions which are not in the list, or you would like to receive our Investor Portal User Manual, we invite you to contact us at [email protected] for questions about listing; at [email protected] for questions about trading; or in Chinese at [email protected].

 The DCSX is in Curaçao.
 Curaçao is a constitutional parliamentary democracy and an autonomous country within the Kingdom of the Netherlands.
 The island of Curacao is in the Caribbean Sea right in front of the South American continent.
 The Judiciary systems of Curacao and The Netherlands are integrated.
 Various countries are represented in Curaçao with an office, embassy, or consulate, including The Netherlands, United States, Belgium, Germany, and the Peoples Republic of China.
 The economy is open, and market driven.
 Foreign investors can own property or other investments, and there are no restrictions with regards to repatriation of profits or invested capital.
 Investment in DCSX listed companies with a minimum level of local substance, qualify as eligible investment under Curacao’s residence by investment program (Curacao Investor Permit).